Let’s Get Physical: Holding On, Letting Go

 - Let’s give it some appreciation for all it’s been holding.
 It’s doing its best.
 And so are you.

-As someone who often realises my hands are already clenched before I’ve even noticed, I’ve found it’s these little moments — softening the jaw or relaxing the fingers — that can gently shift everything.
+As someone who often realises my hands are already clenched before I’ve even noticed, I’ve found it’s these little moments, relaxing the jaw or wiggling the fingers, can shift everything.

-Just know: even if this is all you manage today, that’s more than enough.
+Just know: even if this is all you manage today, that’s more than enough and with a little practice, noticing anxiety muscle tension becomes the cue to relax, breathe and let go.

-We’ve been on quite the journey today — with a little psychology, a smidge of philosophy, and a deep dive into how fear and anxiety create tension in the body.
+Because we’ve been on quite the journey, with a little psychology, a smidge of philosophy, and a deep dive into how fear and anxiety create tension in the body.

-As we already know, the breath is a true friend — but now we can also call on our bodies to support us too.
+We already know, the breath is a true friend but now we can also call on our bodies to support us too.
 We’re building quite the close circle of support.

 Until Next Time